khlaang/C_TO_X86/README.md

 I love when things are shortly explained.
 Reverse engineering and assembly code can be difficult to learn.

 It is just a reminder of some analysis stuff.
 It has not an educational purpose.
+May be it can be usefull for some poeple, so i keep the repo public.

 I will use **x86 instruction** **set** during my analysis.
 Compilation is made with mingw-gcc (i686-w64-mingw32-gcc).